kwebio/kweb-docs/gettingstarted.rst

 One way to think of Kweb is as a
-`domain-specific language (DSL) <https://en.wikipedia.org/wiki/Domain-specific_language>`_ for building and manipulating a `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ in a remote web browser.
+`domain-specific language (DSL) <https://en.wikipedia.org/wiki/Domain-specific_language>`_ for building and manipulating a `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ in a remote web browser, while also listening for and handing DOM events.

-But this DSL can also do anything Kotlin can do, including `control flow <https://kotlinlang.org/docs/reference/control-flow.html>`_ features such as *for loops*:
+Importantly, this DSL can also do anything Kotlin can do, including features like for loops, functions, coroutines, and classes.

-Here is a simple example using a *for* loop:
+Here is a simple example using an ordinary Kotlin *for loop*:

 .. code-block:: kotlin